graphology/graphology/docs/utilities.md

 ### #.exportNodes

-Exports every node from the graph.
+Exports every node or only a bunch of nodes from the graph.

 *Example*